Deals5 min read

 How to use these numbers at the dealer

 Don't lead with the incentive.
-Negotiate the vehicle price first — dealer cost, market adjustments, add-ons.
-Then apply the manufacturer incentive.
-The factory cash comes regardless of what the dealer charges for the vehicle itself; don't let the dealer use it to offset their own margin.
+Negotiate the vehicle price first — dealer cost, market adjustments, add-ons — then apply the manufacturer incentive.
+The factory cash comes regardless of what the dealer charges; don't let them use it to offset their own margin.
+I've watched that trick cost people thousands.

-Compare cash vs APR programs.
-When a brand offers a choice (Ram is the clearest example), run the math for your situation.
-If you're putting 10–20% down and financing 60 months at market rate, the 0% APR usually wins.
-If you're putting 40%+ down, the cash may be more valuable.
+Compare cash vs APR.
+When a brand gives you a choice (Ram is the clearest case), run the math.
+Putting 10–20% down and financing 60 months at market rate?
+The 0% usually wins.
+Putting 40%+ down?
+The cash may be worth more.

 Memorial Day pressure.
-Programs are scheduled to run through May 31.
-Some dealers will tell you the deal expires May 26 (the Monday of the holiday).
-The actual factory program continues through month-end.
-Confirm the factory incentive end date at your brand's official site before accepting urgency pressure.
+Programs run through May 31, but some dealers will tell you the deal dies May 26 (the holiday Monday).
+The factory program continues to month-end — confirm the end date on the brand's official site before accepting urgency.

-For more context on specific models, see the F-150 vs Silverado comparison and the full Memorial Day deals roundup covering all categories.
+For specific models, see the F-150 vs Silverado comparison and the full Memorial Day roundup.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.